Open Records

 • Denied based on a legal exemption or because the records do not exist

-If the county is not the right custodian, they are required to point you in the right direction when they know who is.
+If the county isn't the right custodian, they're required to point you in the right direction when they know who is.

-Not every government record lives in the same place.
+Not every record lives in the same place.

 Wilson County government includes several offices that operate under their own separate public records policies.
 That means the standard county process does not apply to them.
 These offices include: